Prolotherapy for Dogs: Forerunner To Stem Cell Regenerative Therapy?

-Prolotherapy is a non-surgical treatment used to increase tendon and ligament strength and relieve arthritis in dogs.
+Prolotherapy is a non-surgical treatment that can increase tendon and ligament strength and relieve arthritis in dogs.

 In involves injections of substances to induce inflammation or facilitate other reactions in the affected tissues.
 The goal is to relieve pain and improve function.

-Prolotherapy is an alternative treatment option that has been used for dog for decades.
+Prolotherapy is an alternative treatment option some veterinarians have used for decades.

-Prolotherapy was the first non-surgical option we were researching as a possible treatment when Jasmine got diagnosed with a partial ACL tear.
-It was suggested to us by an Australian veterinarian, who has been using it to treat arthritis but felt that it might work in our case as well.
+Prolotherapy was the first non-surgical option we were researching as a possible treatment for Jasmine’s partial ACL tear.
+I learned about it from an Australian veterinarian.
+She has been using it to treat arthritis but felt that it might work in our case as well.
 After further research and consultations, we eventually decided to go with the stem cell regenerative therapy.
 Interestingly enough, we would have probably never found out about it if it wasn’t for our research into prolotherapy.

 Whether they share common roots or not, both prolotherapy and stem cell regenerative therapy employ your dog’s own healing mechanism to treat injuries, pain, and chronic inflammation.
 One could say that stem cell regenerative therapy is a shortcut to what prolotherapy achieves indirectly.
 To understand how, let’s take a look at the body’s healing process.